 Specifies the number of the transformer's corresponding transformer impedance correction table.
-Transformer impedance correction tables are used to specify how the impedance of the transformer should change with the off-nominal turns ratio.
+Transformer impedance correction tables are used to specify how the impedance of the transformer should change with the offnominal turns ratio.
 If this number is 0, no impedance correction table is associated with the transformer, and the impedance of the transformer will thus remain fixed as the tap ratio changes.
 Valid impedance correction table numbers range from 1 to 63.
 To assign an existing impedance correction table to the transformer, enter the existing table's number.
-To view the existing impedance correction tables, click the Insert/View Impedance Correction Table button, which brings up the Transformer Impedance Correction table number and then click Insert/View Impedance Correction Table to prescribe the correction table.
+To view the existing impedance correction tables, click the Insert/View Impedance Correction Table button, which brings up the Transformer Impedance Correction Dialog.
+To define a brand new impedance correction Table to prescribe the correction table.
 Note that the association between a transformer and an impedance correction table is not finalized until you select either OK or Save on the Line/Transformer Dialog.